Toward a Complexity Classification of High-Temperature Bosons: Computational Tractability and Power-Law Clustering: Long-Range Bosonic Clustering Theorem and Implication

 Here, we used for high temperatures $\beta\leq \beta_{c}$ that $\qty(\operatorname{Tr}_{\widetilde{V}_{G}}e^{-\beta W_{\widetilde{V}_{G}}})^{-1}\leq (C_{0,1}\beta^{1/2})^{|\widetilde{V}_{G}|}$ and used $(C_{0,1}^{-1}C_{1})^{|\widetilde{V}_{G}|}\leq (\max\{1,C_{0,1}^{-1}C_{1}\})^{km+|X|+|Y|}\eqcolon C_{5}^{km}C_{5}^{|X|+|Y|}$.
 In fact we also used $\mathsf{N}(O_{X})+\mathsf{N}(O_{Y})\leq \max_{i\in X\cup Y }\mathsf{N}_{i}(O_{X}O_{Y}) (|X|+|Y|)$ and denote $C_{4}\coloneq \{1,C^{1/2}_{2}\}^{\max_{i\in X\cup Y }\mathsf{N}_{i}(O_{X}O_{Y})}C_{5}$.
 To proceed, we need to investigate the summation in the following form:

 To approach this estimation, we employ a strategy similar to the one used for Eq.\,\eqref{srho_cl}.
 Our methodology consists of two main steps: First, we decompose the multisets in Eq.\,\eqref{cor_X_Y_proof_2} according to specific criteria.
 Then, we analyze the reverse process of this decomposition to derive our estimate.
-This approach allows us to systematically address this kind of complex summation structure.
+This approach enables us to systematically address complex summation structures of this kind.